 A population based clinical study of more than 2,500 children 11 - 19 years of age found that low dietary magnesium intake may be associated with risk of asthma.
 The same was found in a group of more than 2,600 adults 18 - 70 years of age.

 Several studies show that intravenous (IV) magnesium and magnesium inhaled through a nebulizer can help treat acute attacks of asthma in children 6 - 18 years of age, as well as adults.

-A large clinical study of over 2,000 people found that getting more magnesium in the diet may help protect against developing type 2 diabetes.
+More magnesium in the diet may help protect against developing type 2 diabetes.
 Some studies suggest that taking magnesium supplements may help blood sugar control and insulin sensitivity in people with diabetes or prediabetes.

 Take an Epsom salt bath or magnesium flake bath 2-3 times a week or daily if you can.
 2 cups of Epsom salts for baths and 1 cup of Epsom salts in foot baths are recommended.

 People with poor dietary habits, pharmaceutical drug use, and nutrient-depleted growing soils are dangerously deficient of magnesium.
 In case you are deficient, work your way out of it to ensure proper functioning of all body systems.

-Read more articles on Healthy Eating.
+Read more articles on Diet and Nutrition.

 For more related articles, download OnlymyHealth app.